danielabar/meblog/src/markdown/old-ruby-new-mac.md

     ports:
       - "3000:3000"

-    # Allows container to respond to Ctrl+C and to view container's output in real-time
+    # Allow container to respond to Ctrl+C and to view container's output in real-time
     tty: true
 ```